AB 540 & DACA

 What is AB 540?

-Assembly Bill 540 (AB 540) is a California State Law that allows undocumented students who meet certain requirements to pay in-state tuition fees at any UC, CSU, or California Community College.
+Assembly Bill 540 (AB 540) is a California State Law that allows students who meet certain requirements to pay in-state tuition fees at any UC, CSU, or California Community College, regardless of immigration status.

 Eligibility (must meet all of the following criterion)